josephtmartin/Personal-Site-React/README.md

 # Personal Bio Site
-This website showcases my skills with  React, HTML5, CSS3, JavaScript ES6, SASS, and Firebase.
+This website showcases my skills with React, HTML5, CSS3, JavaScript ES6, SASS, Material UI, and Firebase.
 Here you will learn of my education, and skills I have attained during my time in Nashville Software School, and projects I have built using these skills.

 ## Screenshots
 ![Screenshot 1]()